keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace.md

 - We have tested our quality gates by deploying a bad build to our cluster and verified that Keptn quality gates stopped them.
   ![bridge](./assets/quality-gates-bridge.png)

-- We have set up self-healing by automated toggling of feature flags in Unleash
+- We have set up self-healing by automated toggling of feature flags in Unleash.
   ![unleash](./assets/unleash-promotion-toggle.png)

 {{ snippets/integrations/gettingStarted.md }}

+{{ snippets/community/feedback.md }}